Singer Trey Songz accused of raping woman in $27m lawsuit

 This is the fifth sexual misconduct allegation against the 37-year-old singer and the third filed by the legal counsel team of Mr George Vrabeck and Ms Ariel Mitchell.

-In the latest lawsuit against him, which was obtained by entertainment magazine People, the woman, identified as Jane Doe, said she had a prior relationship with the embattled singer that was "casual and occasionally sexual".
+In the latest lawsuit, which was obtained by entertainment magazine People, the woman, identified as Jane Doe, said she had a prior relationship with the embattled singer that was "casual and occasionally sexual".

 She had a sexual assault examination performed at the hospital and the police were called.